ehsanasgari/DiTaxa/README.md

 <h1> Example </h1>

-For the test purpose we provided the use of periodontal disease dataset.
+We have provided periodontal disease dataset for the test purpose.

 You may run the following command after installation:

 ```
 python3 ditaxa.py --indir dataset/periodontal/